abhiccc1/document-bot/README.md

-Test RAG for a online documentation
+Simple RAG for a online documentation